State fund to take over Malaysia Airlines, plans 'complete overhaul'

 Political considerations will play a important role in the restructuring of the company, which like other state-owned firms, has been used by the government to promote development goals such as affirmative action policies for majority ethnic Malays.
 Reuters first reported on the possible restructuring in July.

-Khazanah has injected more than 5 billion ringgit ($1.6 billion) into MAS over the last 10 years, as it has increasingly struggled in the face of competition from upstart budget airlines such as AirAsia Bhd.
+Khazanah has injected more than 5 billion ringgit into MAS over the last 10 years, as it has increasingly struggled in the face of competition from upstart budget airlines such as AirAsia Bhd (AIRA.KL).

 POLITICAL SENSITIVITIES

-Attempts to restructure the airline over the years have been politically fraught due to heavy opposition to job losses from its influential labor union.
+Attempts to restructure the airline over the years have been politically fraught due to heavy opposition to job losses from its influential labour union.

 "There is no point in going to another airline or getting some private equity team involved or anything like that because the government will effectively have to offer some sweeteners to the union to diminish their power and diminish their size," said Timothy Ross, Asia transportation analyst at Credit Suisse.
 "They probably employ 5,000 people too many."